 At the Cozumel airport - when you exit from the customs area you will be approached by official looking people asking where you are going, where you are staying, would you like a free dinner, snorkel, parasail, etc. These people are timeshare sales representatives.
 The best thing to do (unless you want to go to a timeshare presentation and get the free gift) is to firmly & politely say “no thank you” and just pass through them.
 Then turn to the right while still inside the building.
 Walk until you get to the last booth on the left that says Airport Transportation.
 This is the only official airport transportation and is by shared vans - no taxis are allowed to pick up at the airport (only drop off when you leave).
 You buy a ticket at the window (tell them El Cantil and it should be about $9 per person).
-Take those tickets and turn around (again ignoring the timeshare people) and go outside (on your right now) and you will see a bunch of white vans lined up and guys in white shirts (the timeshare people have colored shirts).
+Take those tickets and continue outside and you will see a bunch of white vans lined up and guys in white shirts (they work for the transport company).
 The guys in white shirts will ask what hotel, and they will guide you to a van going your direction and load your luggage.
-You then have to wait until the van is full with enough people going your way (no more than 10 minutes).
+You then have to wait until the van is full with enough people going your way (usually no more than 10 minutes or so).

 The van will drop you off in front of El Cantil (tip the driver $1 per bag).
 There are two buildings.
 You will be in the South (Sur in Spanish) building.
 DO NOT ENTER THE OFFICE WITH THE RED TARP.
 The first number of the condo unit numbers corresponds to the floor the condo is on, the second letter is the unit on that floor, and the letter (S or N) at the end corresponds to either the South or North tower.
 Our unit is 4CS (the third unit on the fourth floor of the South Tower).
 If you are not immediately greeted by the property manager, give your name to one of the doormen (in yellow shirts) and they will give you access to the elevator and assist with your bags (it is appropriate to tip them if you desire), and inform the property manager of your arrival.
 Once at our door, enter the code provided in the lock to enter the condo.
 Please do not share the code with anyone that is not a representative of our management company (Caribbean Beach Properties).
 If you have any problems getting the door open, please contact the management company (using the information below or from the instructions that we e-mailed to you after your booking), or ask anyone in a yellow shirt to help contact the property manager.